AdBusterOfficial/Adbuster--WinApp/docs/model.md

 This page shows:
 - a visual preview of the classifier model (`ad_detector.pkl`)
 - a visual preview of the training dataset (`data.csv`)
-- a short explanation of how the model is used
+- a short explanation of how both components are used